farahdq/Jarkom-Modul-2-I07-2021/README.md

 *SS nya*

-After that run the command `a2ensite franky.i07.com` and `apache2 service restart`
+After that run the command `a2ensite franky.i07.com` and `service apache2 restart`

 *SS nya*